-- Time lapse between incident and support to those bereaved - Lack of funding has resulted in the decommissioning of adult bereavement - People do not know about available local services. - Domestic arrangements post-suicide e.g. funerals and pensions are of concern. - Pathways for bereavement services are non-existent between services. - No clarity over what information should be given to relatives.
+- Time lapse between incident and support to those bereaved - Lack of funding for bereavement services - People know about national services but not local services. - Domestic arrangements e.g. funeral arrangements and pension arrangements postsuicide are of concern - Pathways for bereavement services are non-existent between services - No clarity over what information should be given to relatives.

-- Have a pathway for bereavement service developed to support those bereaved by suicide - Improve information and support to those bereaved by suicide ensuring those bereaved by suicide are given timely support - commissioners, providers and users in Walsall to collaborate to ensure appropriate suicide bereavement support is available
+- Have a pathway for bereavement service to be developed to support the bereaved by suicide - Improve information and support to those bereaved by suicide ensuring those bereaved by suicide are given timely support - commissioners, providers and users in Walsall to collaborate to ensure appropriate suicide bereavement support is available